Waterbird20/APL2/README.md

 <img src=./images/graphene_vibration%20mode.png width=400px>

 # Defects
+Defects contribute to many physical properties and are responsible not only for electric/optical properties in 2D materials, but also electronic structure and phonon modes.

 Defects in graphene can result in ...
 - D peak appears. $\frac{I_{D}}{I_{G}}$ increases
 - D ${}^{\prime}$ peak